 xerxes i

 Xerxes was assassinated by one of his ministers, Artabanus, probably on the orders of his younger son, who succeeded in claiming the throne.
+Why was Xerxes assassinated?
 It was the beginning of the end for the Achaemenid Empire, which was bankrupt from war and destabilized by this assassination.
+Remember, winners write the history, so no one can exactly tell you why Xerxes was assassinated.

 Related Posts